 In camp—When the weather is cool or cold, you’ll want a beanie-style hat to wear in camp.
 They are the perfect remedy for bed-head as you rise from your sleeping bag to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.

 Hot Weather Trips

 A good way to keep cool is with long-sleeved cotton shirts.
 They can be soaked in the water and worn in the raft or carried on a hike for later use.
 This method of evaporative cooling is very effective.
 Bandanas are another useful item that can be used in this manner.
 During summer months, conditions on the river may be hot and sunny.
-These trips require less gear than spring or fall trips, but thoughtful packing is still required.
 Protection from the sun and heat will be critical to your enjoyment and health while on the river and during side hikes.
 To protect yourself from the sun’s rays, consider bringing long-sleeved shirts and pants.
 Lightweight, nylon ‘safari’ shirts are readily available and often come with a UPF rating for reflecting harmful ultraviolet rays.
 These pack small, light, are quick drying and often offer ventilation to help keep cool.

 Camp-wear should be made of cotton and be loose-fitting.
 A combination of shorts/skirt and a lightweight top is ideal for staying cool on hot afternoons.